stalexan/netstat-monitor/README.md

     $ sudo apt-get install python3
     $ sudo python setup.py install

-The install step is not necessary, though.
-Netstat-monitor can be run directly from the directory the files were extracted to.
+Or, the install step can be skipped and netstat-monitor can be run from the directory the files were extracted to.
+This doesn't put the files in their expected places, but should work fine.

 ## Running